Tensor-Art/tams-signature-demo/README.md

       and [Demo.java](./java/src/main/java/Demo.java)
     - Example in php: [generate_signature.php](./php/generate_signature.php) and [demo.php](./php/demo.php)

-P.S. in java demo, it uses HttpClient that need the jdk11 at least.
+P.S. in java demo, it uses HttpClient and string block that need the jdk17 at least.
 If u'r using jdk8, u can use the HttpURLConnection or other package instead.